Liftlab - Logo

 Minimum

-• Weekly spend by channel + a primary KPI outcome + calendar marker.
+• Weekly channel investment data + a primary KPI outcome + a promotional calendar marker.

 Helpful